-This article will focus on giving advice and exercises to help you improve in the area of True/False/Not Given and Yes/No/Not given.
+This article will give advice and exercises to help you improve in the area of true/false/not given questions in IELTS.
 This is an area that most candidates and students find difficult, so don’t worry if you do.
-This article will talk you through different strategies, tips, and tricks and show you exactly what, and what not, to do.
+This article will talk you through different strategies, tips, and tricks.
+To show you exactly what, and what not, to do.

-Text: What surprised the government was the rapidity with which their fortunes were reversed.
+Text: What surprised the government was the rapidity of the reversal of fortunes.

-Statement: The government was shocked by the reversal of their fortunes.
+Statement: The reversal of their fortunes shocked the government.

-Finally, with these task types, there is another area to focus on and that is the identification of the keywords in the statement.
+Finally, with these task types, there is another area to focus on.
+That is the identification of the keywords in the statement.
 However, in this task type, the keywords are not what you would usually identify as keywords in other questions.
 T/F/NG and Y/N/NG statement keywords are often those that can subtly change the meaning of the sentence.